On the super-Liouville equations on the sphere: Compactness results under certain conditions

 \ \

-Next we prove Proposition \ref{prop1.4}, a distinctive compactness result on the sphere.
-To use the centroid constraint (\ref{zhixin}) to restrict the conformal group of the sphere, one needs to employ the renowned Moser-Trudinger inequality.
-The following sharp Moser-Trudinger inequality we will use below on the sphere was first obtained by \cite{MR3878729}. \begin{proposition}[Theorem1.2, \cite{MR3878729}] If a function $f \in \mathscr{S}$, then
+Next we present the proof of Proposition \ref{prop1.4}, which establishes a novel compactness property on the sphere.
+To effectively constrain the conformal group of the sphere through the centroid condition (\ref{zhixin}), we shall utilize the celebrated Moser-Trudinger inequality.
+Specifically, our argument will rely on the sharp version of this inequality for the sphere, originally established by Gui and Moradifam in their seminal work \cite{MR3878729}. \begin{proposition}[Theorem1.2, \cite{MR3878729}] If a function $f \in \mathscr{S}$, then

 \end{proposition} \textbf{Proof of Proposition \ref{prop1.4}. } \begin{enumerate}[label=\roman*), leftmargin=*] \item Multiply both sides of the first equation of (\ref{jinsi}) by $2u_n$, and then integrate them to obtain